Zeyu-Li/Unity-Tutorial-2D/README.md

 ### 	6. Movement

-Movement is critical in all games, whether the movement is limited to left or right, or games that in 3D.
-On the internet there are may sources that claim the perfect jump, but only you can decide that based on what type of gameplay you want.
+Movement is critical in all games, whether the movement is limited to left or right, or games that are in 3D.
+On the internet there are many sources that claim the perfect jump, but only you can decide that based on what type of gameplay you want.

 To start off with, set your player to be a rigid body with colliders: